llouison/Project_01_SonnySays/readme.md

 ![Sonny Says Wireframe5](assets/sonnysays_wireframe5.png)

 ## Technologies Used
-Sonny Says was created using html5, css3, and vanilla javascript
+Sonny Says was created using html5, css3, and vanilla javascript logic and dom manipulation

 ## Approach taken
 1. The first thing I tackled was the html and css.
 Because I'm a visual person, I found it easier to manipulate elements I could see.
 One big part of my project was testing myself with css animations, so I spent a lot of time working on those.